alabou/bcp-007-01/docs/Overview.md

 **MUX flows**

-NDI are always mux flows.
-Will need to make sure we have a way to specify capabilities on mux sender/receiver The NDI muxed flow SHALL have parents of video or audio flows.
+NDI flows are always mux flows.
+Will need to make sure we have a way to specify capabilities on mux sender/receiver The NDI muxed flow MUST have parents of video or audio flows.

 **Video flows**

 NMOS Senders SHOULD map the employed `NDIlib_FourCC_video_type` to the `bit-depth`, `component` and `sub-sampling` properties.
 > NDI supports video+alpha video flows.
-These SHALL be modeled as a single video flow, including a channel labelled "A" in the `components` parameters.
+These MUST be modeled as a single video flow, including a channel labelled "A" in the `components` parameters.

 **Audio flows**

-Audio flow `media_type` SHALL be defined by the encoding of the source audio and utilize one of the known audio media types.
+Audio flow `media_type` MUST be defined by the encoding of the source audio and utilize one of the known audio media types.
 Note that the NDI SDK MAY utilize different audio encoding, but this is negotiated by the SDK between the sender and receiver, and is not declared in the NMOS definition of the flow.

 **Metadata flows**